Azure/PSRule.Rules.Azure/docs/en/rules/Azure.EventHub.Firewall.md

 ## RECOMMENDATION

-Consider configuring Event Hub namespaces to disable public network access, using private endpoints to control connectivity or configure the firewall to only allow traffic from from specific addresses.
+Consider restricting network access to the Event Hub namespace by requiring private endpoints or by limiting access to permitted client addresses with the service firewall.

 ## EXAMPLES